 - Posted by: Javier González Montané

-- Category: Strategy, Turnaround
+- Categories: Strategy, Turnaround

 The concept of Competitive Advantage (CA) is the foundation of your firm direction and strategy.
 Unfortunately, Competitive Advantage used to be confused having good products/services or being good in some particular competencies.
 Indeed, Competitive Advantage means having a superior advantage compare with our biggest competitors in a specific market.
 Failing to build a Sustainable Competitive Advantage means that the future of the organization is compromised because our disadvantages are quickly eroding our capability to attract customers and making profits.